 The Office of Student Services serves as an advocate for students with documented disabilities to ensure equal access to the College.
 Various support services have been established to assist students according to their documented needs.
-Every effort is made to help students make a smooth transition to college and to succeed throughout their college experience.
+Every effort is made to help students make a smooth transition to college and to have access throughout their college experience.
 Students with disabilities are encouraged to contact the Office of Student Services prior to the beginning of each semester.

-Applying for Accommodations
+Initially Applying for Accommodations

 If you are a new student seeking services or accommodations, we look forward to assisting you.
 Our office serves as a resource and an advocate for students with disabilities to ensure an equal access learning environment.

 Students interested in applying for accommodations should follow the steps below:

 - Review, Complete, and Submit the Intake Assessment Form below.
 The form gives you an opportunity to upload any documentation.

 - Complete and submit the Voter Declaration Form below.

 - Once the Office of Disability of Disability (ODS) receives the Intake Assessment form and documentation, ODS will reach out to schedule an appointment to go over accommodations.